 Adding buttermilk will give a subtle sweetness and a slightly tangy taste at the same time.
 It's one of those "best of both worlds" ingredients because it's rich in flavor, but a low fat version adds far fewer calories.
 Evaporated milk tends to have a less than stellar reputation and it really shouldn't.
 It's quite low in fat and it doesn't add any funky flavors of it's own.
 It's also great in creamed soups, but that's another post for another day.

 Mary's Thousand Island/Russian Dressing

-I basically begged for this recipe when a much loved local steakhouse was closing it's doors after 40 years. ( If it wasn't totally wrong on every level, I could probably eat this stuff with a spoon) The chef was kind enough to give it to me and I now consider it my own!
+I basically begged for this recipe when a much loved local steakhouse was closing it's doors after 40 years. ( If it wasn't totally wrong on every level, I could probably eat this stuff with a spoon) The chef was kind enough to give it to me and since the restaurant is now closed and is no longer serving it, I now consider it my own!
 LOL

 Mix all of the ingredients in a small bowl or in a processor or blender.
 Cover and refrigerate at least one hour.
 The longer you refrigerate it, the better it gets.